 The scheme usually requires a minimum of 30 applicants.
 However, EIC through TAC is acting as a facilitating body and as such can collectively make applications on members’ behalf, no matter their size.

-EIC or ACE members interested in participating are encouraged to contact Kimberly Murphy, Apprenticeship and Skills Manager at ACE via email to discuss the opportunity in more detail.
+EIC members interested in participating are encouraged to contact Kimberly Murphy, Apprenticeship and Skills Manager at TAC/EIC via email to discuss the opportunity in more detail.
 She is also on hand to answer any queries around the scheme that you might have.

-Commenting on the announcement, Kimberly Murphy said: “We’re delighted to offer EIC members access to the Government’s Kickstart Scheme.
-Thanks to our work event the smallest SME can get involved in the programme which offers a great opportunity to help young people back into the workplace.
+Commenting on the announcement, Kimberly Murphy said: “We’re delighted to offer members access to the Government’s Kickstart Scheme.
+Thanks to our work even the smallest SME can get involved in the programme which offers a great opportunity to help young people back into the workplace.